 We’ve been looking into myths surrounding collagen, and this is perhaps one of the biggest!
 Let's look at collagen protein vs whey or plant protein, and how they each stack up.

-Different types of protein
+Different types of protein supplements

 Collagen is a protein.
 Head over to our Frequently Asked Questions if you want to find out a lot more detail.
 In short, however, it’s comprised of protein peptides, which are themselves formed by amino acids.
 Glycine, arginine, proline and hydroxyproline are the most prevalent amino acids in collagen.
 Sources commonly come from bovine (cow) and marine (fish), but can also come from porcine (pig), ovine (sheep) and eggshell membrane sources.

-Traditional protein powders, however, typically come from sources such as whey, peas, soybeans, rice, eggs or hemp.
+Traditional protein supplements, however, typically come from sources such as whey, peas, soybeans, rice, eggs or hemp.
 In many cases, they contain less amino acids, but (more often than not) they are also much larger protein molecules and often contain additional additives, flavourings and sweeteners that can be quite unhealthy or even harmful.
 More on this later.